 The cathodic protection system should be checked upon installations, and again on a regular basis through visual examination and through potential voltage monitoring.
 Monitoring/surveying the cathodic protection system and inspecting the platform for corrosion is addressed in Section 15.

-14 Fabrication, Installation and Inspection
+14 Transportation and Installation

 14.1 Introduction